SEOULSPACE

 Parasite

 Ki-woo starts work at the home of the Park family, and he soon observes that they live a very different life to his own.
 The Parks are rich and have all the material comforts that money can buy.
-Ki-woo is able to take advantage of his position in the household and start making money for his family.
+Ki-woo can take advantage of his position in the household and start making money for his family.

-However, Ki-woo’s sister, Ki-jeong, is not content to just sit back and watch her brother make all the money.
-She hatches a plan to get a job with the Parks as well, and soon the whole family is working for the rich family.
+However, Ki-woo’s sister, Ki-jeong, is not content to sit back and watch her brother make all the money.
+She hatches a plan to get a job with the Parks, and soon the whole family is working for the rich family.

 But as the family becomes too comfortable in their new roles, they begin to forget their place in society.
 The line between servant and master starts to blur, and jealousy and greed start to take over.
 The situation spirals out of control as tensions rise, leading to tragedy.